Hierarchical Coded Matrix Multiplication: System Model

-\section{system model}
+\section{System Model}

-We consider the problem of multiplying two matrices $\inR{\matA}{\Aa}{\AB}$ and $\inR{\matB}{\AB}{\Bb}$ in a distributed coded system that consists of a central node, referred as the \emph{master}, and $\ND$ individual nodes, called \emph{workers}.
-We parallelize the computation of the matrix product $\inR{\matA\matB}{\Aa}{\Bb}$ among $\ND$ workers by providing each a subset of the data and requesting each to carry out specific computations.
+We consider the problem of multiplying two matrices $\inR{\matA}{\Aa}{\AB}$ and $\inR{\matB}{\AB}{\Bb}$ in a distributed coded system that consists of a central node, referred to as the \emph{master}, and $\ND$ individual nodes, called \emph{workers}.
+We parallelize the computation of the matrix product $\inR{\matA\matB}{\Aa}{\Bb}$ among the $\ND$ workers by providing each a subset of the data and requesting each to carry out specific computations.
 In Sec.~\ref{Sec:system} we detail our model of a distributed coded matrix multiplication system.
 In Sec.~\ref{Sec:metrics} we define the performance metrics we use to compare designs.

-\subsection{Distributed coded matrix multiplication}

-In the following we first explain the system model of a distributed coded matrix multiplication problem through six phases: data partitioning, encoding, distribution, worker computation, result aggregation, and decoding phases.
-This system model is summarized in Fig.~\ref{FIG:system}.
-We then define the terminology we use and detail phases of two state-of-the-art coding schemes, polynomial~\cite{POLY:NIPS17} and MatDot~\cite{MATDOT:2018} codes.
+In the following we first explain the system model of distributed coded matrix multiplication through six phases: data partitioning, encoding, distribution, worker computation, result aggregation, and decoding phases.
+This system model is depicted in Fig.~\ref{FIG:system}.
+For future reference, we introduce now some new notation used in Fig.~\ref{FIG:system} that will be formally defined in~(\ref{encoding_evaluation}) in Sec.~\ref{Sec:system}.
+The matrices $\hat{A}(n)$ and $\hat{B}(n)$, which are, respectively, encoded from original matrices $\matA$ and $\matB$, are encoded data distributed to each worker $n\in [N]$.

+\subsection{Distributed Coded Matrix Multiplication}

+While we next detail the six phases and define the terminology we use one at a time, the reader may prefer to look forward to Examples~2 and~3 where all the phases are provided in the context of two examples for state-of-the-art coding schemes, polynomial~\cite{POLY:NIPS17} and MatDot~\cite{MATDOT:2018} codes.

 \textbf{Phase 1 (Data partitioning):} We first partition the overall computation of the matrix product $\matA\matB$ into $\DM$ equal-sized\footnote{The load allocation is assumed to be homogeneous; the extension of this assumption to a heterogeneous system is discussed is Sec.~\ref{SEC:Prob}} computations.
 The master will be able to recover the $\matA\matB$ product if and only if all $\DM$ computations are completed.
 To accomplish this the master first partitions the data by dividing $\matA$ and (separately) $\matB$ into, respectively, $\Divx\Divz$ and $\Divz\Divy$ equal-sized matrices of dimension $\Aa/\Divx \times \AB/\Divz$ and $\AB/\Divz \times \Bb/\Divy$):